cockpit-project/cockpit/doc/authentication.md

 along side the auth schema configuration in your config file.
 The given value should be a number between 1 and 900.

 Once a result is known a "init" command should be sent.
-If the login was succussful you can usually just let the bridge do this.
+If the login was successful you can usually just let the bridge do this.

 If the login was not successful the JSON should include a problem field.
 Values of